Community Calendar: May 10-20

 Wolfe’s Neck Farm Plant Sale, 8:30 a.m.-12:30 p.m., 138 Burnett Road, Freeport.

 Free shredding, 8 a.m.-noon, Saco & Biddeford Savings, South Portland.
-Open to the public for up to two boxes of documents.
+Free and open to the public for up to two boxes of documents.
 Also accepting food and cash donations for South Portland Food Cupboard.

 Ongoing